juanlu-sanz/Genghis/README.md

 ####Lovely, what exactly is this about?

-Khan academy offers in their github account their [exercise module], which, if you make a specific XML file using their tags and rules, will turn it into a wonderful, self correcting exercise with many possiblities both for students and teachers.
+Khan academy offers in their github account their [exercise module], which, if you make a specific XML file using their tags and rules, will turn it into a wonderful, self correcting exercise with many possibilities both for students and teachers.

 This tools aim to make this more accessible for other people with less tech-oriented skills.
 With the tool you will be able to create all the statements and math using a simple WYIWYG editor.